github/docs/content/education/explore-the-benefits-of-teaching-and-learning-with-github-education/github-global-campus-for-students/apply-to-github-global-campus-as-a-student.md

 - Have a [{% data variables.product.prodname_dotcom %} personal account](/articles/signing-up-for-a-new-github-account)
 - Be at least 13 years old

-Documents that prove your current student status include a picture of your school ID with current enrollment date, class schedule, transcript, and affiliation or enrollment verification letter.
+Documents that prove your current student status include a picture of your school ID with current enrollment date, passing year ,class schedule, transcript, and affiliation or enrollment verification letter.

 During your tenure as a student, you may be prompted to periodically re-verify your current academic status.